The path I needed to go on to help you:

 I have no memories of liking my body - even as a small child - and I started secret eating from a really young ate.
 I was never really bullied (thank god, I know I had it easy compared to lots of people) but I did get comments from other kids.
 I was also tall from about age 9 so I just felt huge compared to everyone else my age.
 I truly believe that had I been encouraged to be active and eat well that eventually I would have grown out of my puppy fat, but my Mum grew up in a culture where dieting was the norm so at the age of 13 she let me go to a Weight Watchers meeting with someone’s else Mum.
 I don’t blame by Mum, she was just doing what she thought was best for me.
 And like lots of people, she was sure that diets would get me to lose the weight and then I’d be happy.

-But so began a decade of body hatred, disordered eating and eventually, a non-diagnosed eating disorder.
+This began a decade of body hatred, disordered eating and eventually, a non-diagnosed eating disorder.
 During this time, I would skip Mum’s home cooked meals for microwave dinners because I could count those easily.
 I exercised religiously but never from a place of joy just as a way to burn more calories.
-Even if it was 10pm, I had this old Cher aerobics video (yup, I’m that old) which I’d put on and do every single day without fail.
+Even if it was 10pm, I had this old Cher aerobics video from the early 90’s (I genuinely loved this tape, lol) which I’d put on and do every single day without fail.

 Even though I was this confident kid who loved drama, internally I thought my body was disgusting.
 I would poke and grab at my fleshy bits wishing I could magic them away..
 Diet culture had taken it’s hold and I was convinced if I could just get thin, then everything would be easier and I’d be happy (and have a hot boyfriend and a great life).

 I get sad looking back, thinking about the social occasions I skipped because I didn’t want to 'ruin my diet'.